riscv-mcu/ses_nuclei_sdk_projects/nuclei-sdk/doc/source/quickstart.rst

        * Only ``gcc`` and ``openocd`` are required for Linux.
        * Extract the downloaded Linux tools, not the windows version.

+If you have setuped the prebuilt tools in Linux, then you can jump to :ref:`quickstart_get_set_nuclei_sdk`.

 .. _quickstart_get_set_nuclei_sdk: